 We can assist in acquiring all relevant educational records to help determine what has been done for your child and if the school or educational institution is meeting their obligations under the IEP.

 Parental Requests And Concerns Documentation

-I can assist you in deciding which services and/or benefits should be requested of the school if you feel that your child is not getting everything he or she needs in order to get the most out of their education.
-I’ll help you to draft the official documentation that you’ll need to present at the IEP team meeting to have your requests heard and considered.
+We can assist you in deciding which services and/or benefits should be requested of the school if you feel that your child is not getting everything he or she needs in order to get the most out of their education.
+We’ll help you to draft the official documentation that you’ll need to present at the IEP team meeting to have your requests heard and considered.

 - Independent Educational Evaluation